zhangrengang/SOI/README.md

 #### Apptainer/Singularity ####
 To use the container, you need to have installed [Apptainer](https://apptainer.org/docs/user/latest/index.html) or [Singularity](https://sylabs.io/docs/).
-Then you can download the image and run:
+Then you can download the container image and run:
 ```
 apptainer remote add --no-login SylabsCloud cloud.sylabs.io
 apptainer remote use SylabsCloud
 apptainer pull orthoindex.sif library://shang-hongyun/collection/centos8dock-orthoindex.sif:1.0
 ./orthoindex.sif soi -h
 ```
-The image can be founde [here](https://cloud.sylabs.io/library/shang-hongyun/collection/centos8dock-orthoindex.sif).
+The image can be found [here](https://cloud.sylabs.io/library/shang-hongyun/collection/centos8dock-orthoindex.sif).

 ## Subcommands ##
 ```